Grey-Bound/research/bitcoin-production-readiness/README.md

 ---

-## 3. Validate Transaction and Payment Flows
+## 3. Validate transaction and payment flows

 A Bitcoin payment system needs to handle more than successful transactions.